qnguyen8084/M5_A3_SOLID_ALMS/SOLID_ESSAY.md

 Overall, the project functions like it did before with the added search functionality to search member by name, book by title, loan by loan id, improved error handling for invalid user input, more modularized, more decoupled, and more adaptive code while also adhering to SOLID design principles.

+I also started on separating the business logic from the database operations by creating a DAO layer, but only had time to implement it for Loan interactions.
+If this process was also completed for Member and Book interactions It would further promote the Single Responsibility Principle by Separation of Concerns.

 <figure>
 <figcaption>SOLID Class Diagram</figcaption></figcaption>